 You’ll also get intensive, individualized instruction from our legal writing faculty—Iowa is one of the few law schools in the nation with a full-time faculty dedicated solely to your growth as a legal writer.

 Congratulations on your decision to study law.
 You are about to embark on an intellectually transformative endeavor that offers you a lifetime of personal and professional rewards.
 In and out of the classroom, you will learn to think, analyze, speak, and write as an effective lawyer—talents that you can bring with you not only to the practice of law, but to a wide range of careers, including in government, business, and the nonprofit sector.
 The capacities of an effective attorney are not easily obtained, but you will have them by the time you leave our doors.

 Every August, Iowa Law welcomes its incoming students during Orientation.
 Orientation takes place the week before classes begin and is a wonderful time to settle in to life at Iowa Law.
-Highlights include welcomes from the Iowa State Bar, an afternoon of service, and ample opportunities to get familiar with the Boyd Law Building and your classmates.
+Highlights include welcomes from the Iowa State Bar, an introduction to service opportunities, and ample time to get familiar with the Boyd Law Building and your classmates.

 Your First Year Classes